Woo and the Nature of Man

 (Molendik et al, 2022).
 Ontological shock, collapse of psychic reality in psychedelic harm reduction terms (Argyri et al, 2024) has similarities.

-Studies show difficult choices and sustained, perceived, direct or indirect lack of support can contribute to post traumatic stress disorder in military, emergency services, and other professionals (Van Middendorp et al, 2018; Lentz et al, 2021).
+Studies show difficult choices and sustained, perceived, direct or indirect lack of support can contribute to post traumatic stress disorder (PTSD) in military, emergency services, and other professionals (Van Middendorp et al, 2018; Lentz et al, 2021).
 Psychedelics show promise for treating PTSD (Mithoefer et al, 2010; Burback et al, 2023).

 Psychedelic experience and traditional indigenous wisdom provides space for new conversations around complex issues contributing to PTSD, such as family and belief system wounds (Healy et al, 2021; Healy, 2021; Vogt, 2013), including ongoing moral injuries.